Layered Separators in Minor-Closed Graph Classes with Applications: Reflections

 \subsection{Acknowledgements}

-Thanks to Zdenek Dvor\'{a}k, Gwena\"el Joret, Sergey Norin, Bruce Reed and Paul Seymour for helpful discussions.
 This research was partially completed at Bellairs Research Institute in Barbados.
+Thanks to Zden{\v{e}}k Dvo{\v{r}}{\'a}k, Gwena\"el Joret, Sergey Norin, Bruce Reed and Paul Seymour for helpful discussions.
+Thanks to the anonymous referees for numerous helpful comments.

 \soft#1{\leavevmode\setbox0=\hbox{h}\dimen7=\ht0\advance \dimen7 by-1ex \if t#1 \rlap{\raise.6\dimen7 \hbox{\kern.3ex\char'47}}#1 \else\if T#1 \rlap{\raise.5\dimen7\hbox{\kern1.3ex\char'47}}#1 \else\if d#1 \rlap{\raise.5\dimen7\hbox{\kern.9ex \char'47}}#1 \else\if D#1 \rlap{\raise.5\dimen7 \hbox{\kern1.4ex\char'47}}#1 \else\if l#1 \rlap{\raise.5\dimen7\hbox{\kern.4ex\char'47}}#1 \else\if L#1 \rlap{\raise.5\dimen7\hbox{\kern.7ex \char'47}}#1 \else\message{accent \string\soft \space #1 not defined!}#1 \fi\fi\fi\fi\fi\fi}